GameStop profit forecast misses Street on weak demand for consoles

 Demand for Microsoft Corp's Xbox One and Sony Corp's PlayStation 4 consoles cooled off in recent months after the holiday shopping season.
 Both consoles were launched in November 2013.

-GameStop's new video game hardware sales fell 30.2 percent to $808.8 million (544.7 million pounds) in the fourth quarter ended Jan.
+GameStop's new video game hardware sales fell 30.2 percent to $808.8 million in the fourth quarter ended Jan.
 31, lower than the $844.8 million analysts had expected, according to market research firm FactSet StreetAccount.

 Console hardware declined 5 percent in February, as gains in eighth-generation console sales could not offset the 41 percent loss in dollar sales of seventh-generation hardware, market research firm NPD said in an email.